 - Command post vehicle for Kasta radar

-The command post for the 35N6 Kasta surveillance radar is the mobile control element associated with the Kasta low-altitude air-surveillance package rather than the radar antenna vehicle itself.
-Open Kasta-2E1 system references describe a separate command-post vehicle in the radar set, while Oryx and WarSpotting document destroyed Russian command posts for 35N6 and 51U6 Kasta-family radars in the 2014 Russia-Ukraine War.
+The command post for the 35N6 Kasta surveillance radar is the mobile control and operator element associated with the Kasta low-altitude air-surveillance package rather than the radar antenna vehicle itself.
+Radartutorial describes the 51U6/Kasta-2E1 operator shelter as a cabled element that can be positioned away from the antenna, Janes reported a two-vehicle KamAZ-43114 Kasta-2E1 system observed in non-government-controlled Ukraine in 2021, and Oryx plus WarSpotting document destroyed Russian command posts for 35N6 and 51U6 Kasta-family radars during the 2014 Russia-Ukraine War.

 Role in Conflicts